89jobrien/yogurt/README.md

 ## [Under Construction]

-A fresh, type-safe, and modular AI framework for building powerful language applications in Python.
+A type-safe-ish, modular AI framework for building LLM applications in Python.

 Yogurt provides the essential, composable building blocks for creating applications with LLMs.
 It is designed with a strong emphasis on developer experience, using modern Python features and robust type-safety to make your code predictable, reliable, and easy to extend.